BuiltClever/ChessBoardPowerUsage/README.md

 At full white brightness: → 64 × 4 × 60 mA = 15.36 A, just for the LEDs!

 When we also use the motors to try and move the pieces with magnets
-NEMA 17 can be approx (1.2A to 2A peak) x 3 = max 6A
+NEMA 17 plus motor drivers can be approx (1.2A to 2A peak) x 3 = max 6A
-so we used a computer power supply rated for 20A to be over confident
+so we used a computer power supply rated for 20A to power everything and be over confident
-also has the benifit of have 12v and 5v power lines
+a computer power supply also has the benifit of have 12v and 5v power lines
+A AC 240V To DC 12V 10A/20A/30A Power Supply Adapter would be a good fit as well

 please double check all this yourself,
 AI is a great help with it but best to be sure